-5. What was the role of the zamindar in Mughal administration?
+5. What was the role of the zamindar in the Mughal administration?

 Answer: ‘Zamindar’ was a term used by the Mughals to describe all intermediaries, whether the local headmen of a village or any powerful chieftain.
-The role of the zamindar in Mughal administration was to collect the revenues and taxes from the peasants that were a source of income for the Mughals.
-They acted as an intermediate between the Mughals and the peasants and in some areas the zamindars exercised a great deal of power.
+The role of the zamindar in the Mughal administration was to collect revenues and taxes from the peasants, which were a source of income for the Mughals.
+They acted as an intermediate between the Mughals and the peasants, and in some areas, the zamindars exercised a great deal of power.

 6. How were the debates with religious scholars important in the formation of Akbar’s ideas on governance?

-Answer: During the 1570s, Akbar had a discussion on religion with the Ulama, Brahmanas, Jesuit priests who were Roman Catholics and Zoroastrians.
+Answer: During the 1570s, Akbar had a discussion on religion with the Ulama, Brahmanas, and Jesuit priests who were Roman Catholics and Zoroastrians.
 These discussions took place during his stay at Fatehpur Sikri in the ibadat khana.
-Akbar was interested in the religion and social customs of different people and his interaction with people of different faiths made him realise that their teachings created divisions and disharmony among his subjects.
-Thus Akbar came to an idea known as ‘sulh-i kul’ which focused on a system of ethics – honesty, justice and peace.
+Akbar was interested in the religion, and social customs of different people and his interaction with people of different faiths made him realise that their teachings created divisions and disharmony among his subjects.
+Thus, Akbar came up with an idea known as ‘sulh-i kul’, which focused on a system of ethics – honesty, justice and peace.
 Abul Fazl helped Akbar in framing a vision of governance around this idea of sulh-i kul, which was also followed by Jahangir and Shah Jahan as well.